SIddharth3791/Spring-ai-functions/README.md

 1. **Spring AI Framework Integration**: Leverage the power of Spring AI for seamless integration with OpenAI APIs.
 2. **Callback Function Approach**: Implement a callback function mechanism to fine-tune OpenAI responses for greater accuracy and relevance.
 3. **API-Ninja**: Fetch real-time data from API-Ninja to enrich the application's functionality.
-4. **Weather Insights via OpenAI**: Combine API-Ninja's raw weather data with OpenAI's capabilities to generate detailed, user-friendly weather insights for a specified city.
+4. **Data Insights via OpenAI**: Combine API-Ninja's raw data with OpenAI's capabilities to generate detailed, user-friendly response.

 ---